Kong/docs.konghq.com/app/_hub/kong-inc/mocking/index.md

   route_id: true
   protocols: ["http", "https", "grpc", "grpcs"]
   dbless_compatible: yes
-  dbless_explanation:
+  dbless_explanation: |
     Use the `api_specification` config for DB-less mode.
 Attach the spec contents directly instead of uploading to the Dev Portal.
-(REVIEWERS need more info)
+The API spec is configured directly in the plugin.
   yaml_examples: true
   k8s_examples: false
   examples: true